Hiking the Eagle Creek Trail

 The full trail is 12.9 miles one way to Wahtum Lake, but most hikers turn around earlier.
 Common turnaround points: Punchbowl Falls (3.8 miles round trip, 2 to 3 hours), High Bridge (6.6 miles round trip, 4 to 5 hours), and Tunnel Falls (12 miles round trip, 6 to 8 hours).
 The trail is rated moderate to difficult primarily because of cliffside exposure rather than elevation gain.

-When open, a Northwest Forest Pass ($5 day or $30 annual) or America the Beautiful interagency pass is required at the trailhead.
+A Northwest Forest Pass ($5 day or $30 annual) or America the Beautiful interagency pass is required at the trailhead.
 No quota or timed-entry permit is needed for day hiking.
 Backpackers heading deeper into Hatfield Wilderness should check current wilderness permit requirements with the Columbia River Gorge National Scenic Area before their trip.

 Tunnel Falls is the iconic destination of the upper Eagle Creek Trail: a 175-foot cascade where the trail passes literally behind the falling water through a hand-cut tunnel blasted into the cliff.
 It sits roughly 6 miles from the trailhead, making it a 12-mile round trip with about 1,200 feet of elevation gain.
 The route is moderate but exposed, with multiple cable-handrail sections.
 Most hikers consider Tunnel Falls the most spectacular waterfall payoff in Oregon.